mindspore-ai/docs/tutorials/source_en/dataset/sampler.md

 ## Data Loading

 Data is the foundation of training.
-The `mindspore.dataset` module provides APIs for customised loading of datasets, as well as loading classes for public datasets.
+The `mindspore.dataset` module provides APIs for customized loading of datasets, as well as loading classes for public datasets.

 ### Customizing Dataset